 CX (Customer Experience) has become a keen focus over the past years for most organisations, with the realisation that IVR payments is now being welcomed by the majority of consumers.

 Furthermore, businesses are now benefitting from technical improvements.
-This allows integration between billing, accounting and payment systems.
-These integrations mean IVR Payments can be recorded and accounted for without human interaction.
+This allows integration between customers payment, billing, accounting and payment systems.
+These integrations mean IVR Phone Payments can be recorded and accounted for without human interaction.

 Compliance is also a benefit for those companies keen on data security (now a legal requirement).
 Neither their staff nor their physical operation comes into contact with sensitive payment card data.
 This ensures that compliance with the PCI DSS (Payment Card Industry Data Security Standard) is met.
 Most payment lines today are PCI Compliant IVR solutions.

 So is IVR an Automated Payment System?

 IVR is not necessarily an automated payment system, but it can be used as part of one.
 IVR technology allows for automated phone interactions using voice and touch-tone inputs.
 In the context of a payment system, an IVR system can allow customers to make payments through their phone by entering payment information via touch-tone or speaking to the system.
 However, many IVR systems do not have the capability to process payments, which is important to understand and confirm any specific capabilities.
 Fortunately, PayGuard’s award winning technology integrates IVR seamlessly into a payment system making it a round the clock payment channel for any organisation and their customers.